-Parliament extended the term of the Commission of Traditional Leadership Disputes and Claims, which ended in 2015, from 2016 to 2020 – to allow the commission time to finalise outstanding disputes and claims, and deal with the 320 traditional leadership disputes and claims per year that were envisaged.
+Parliament extended the term of the Commission of Traditional Leadership Disputes and Claims from 2016 to 2020 – to allow the commission time to finalise outstanding disputes and claims, and deal with the 320 traditional leadership disputes and claims per year that were envisaged.

 Legislation has transformed the composition of traditional councils to provide for elements of democracy.
 It states that 40% of members must be elected and that one third of members must be women.

 Legislation has also opened up an opportunity for municipalities and traditional councils to achieve cooperative governance.